ronnieholm/FSharp-onion-architecture-sample/README.md

 Not every project requires an implementation of every concept from onion architecture and domain driven design.
-Concepts should be scaled up or down based on actual business complexity.
+Concepts should be scaled up or down based on actual business complexity and expected total cost of ownership over the lifetime of the software.

 ## Getting started